Cinnapoodle/Cinnapoodle/README.md

 -Hello!
-My name is Rae, (or Becky) and I'm a writer!
+My name is Tim Lennon and I'm a writer!

 -I really adore poodles...